Chudbrochil/primate-gene-decision-trees/README.md

 python main.py -c 0.95 -p entropy -t training.csv -r testing.csv -o output.csv
 The above will run the default settings that you'll get with no flags set.

-python main.py -c 0.99 -p gni -t training.csv -r testing.csv -o rf_test.csv -f
+python main.py -c 0.99 -i gni -t training.csv -r testing.csv -o rf_test.csv -f
 This will run the program with 0.99 confidence, gni impurity function, loading training file from "training.csv", loading testing file from "testing.csv", outputting your data to "rf_test.csv" and will run random forests.

-python main.py -c 0.90 -p gni -o test.csv -f
+python main.py -c 0.90 -i gni -o test.csv -f
 The above will run 0.90 confidence, gni impurity, output to "test.csv", and run random forests.
 The rest will be set to defaults.